KalaimaranB/ARC-Tech/README.md

 - **Understand the Reconnaissance Phase**: Deepen understanding of the enumeration and reconnaissance stages of cybersecurity.
 - **Use Kali Linux**: Become proficient in Kali Linux and its ecosystem of penetration testing tools.
 - **Beginner-Friendly Automation**: Build a tool that automates the enumeration process, making it accessible to beginners while providing flexibility for intermediate users to customize and extend functionality.
+- **AI & ChatGPT**: To understand the extent to which modern AI tools can help automate both the creation of this project by helping with not just writing code, but higher level overview as well implementing AI APIs to analyze tasks.

 ## Features